 More than 15mm and you can be rest assured that immediate attention is necessary.
 No doubt, there has now been some impact on the pipes and wiring inside the walls, and if it needs to sustain a monsoon then seepage is inevitable.
 Most often, cracks of this width are difficult to miss, and they cause windows, doors, and woodwork to warp and slant.
 Walls may bulge in certain parts, and floors may slope and rise, making the weight-bearing beams compensate for the load that the walls should be bearing.

 Having a Structural Warranty in such instances is nothing but a big relief.
-The home is covered and the repair costs for such huge cracks are all taken care by the home builder.
+The home is covered and the repair costs for such huge cracks are all taken care of by the home builder.

 Walking around the outside of your home can tell you a lot about its structure.
 Keep your eyes open for sagging roof ridges, external cracks, gaps between utilities like chimneys and the adjoining walls, and bulges or recessions in the walls.